 Our campus in Upstate New York, near the Berkshires, sits on seven acres bordered by Edna St. Vincent Millay’s former house and gardens and the beautiful Harvey Mountain State Forest.
 Resident artists and visitors can enjoy walks through trails and meadows fragrant with wild thyme, flowers and blueberries.

 Our campus centers on two buildings:

 The Steepletop Barn was built in the mid 1920’s by Edna St. Vincent Millay from one of the classic kits designed by Sears & Roebuck.
 It was renovated and made into Colony housing in 1980.

 The barn is lovely but basic.
 The mountaintop air keeps you cool in the summer and feather quilts and central heating keep you warm in winter.
 There are four bedrooms, four studios, two bathrooms, a small kitchenette and a library in our Barn.

 Our Main Building was designed with a team of artists with physical disabilities to offer universal access.
 Completed in 1997, the Main Building has the Colony’s kitchen, dining, and living areas, music room, dark room and other public rooms.

 The main building also includes has two suites.
 The Speinson Suite has a studio, two bedrooms, and bathroom.
 The two bedrooms make the Speinson Studio usable by an artist requiring an aide or by two artists working on a collaborative project.
 The McClennen/Hope Suite has a Yamaha U1 Upright piano, one bedroom, and bathroom.

-The Main Building also has two libraries, thanks to the generosity of sculptor Nancy Graves.
+The Main Building also has two libraries; one is thanks to the generosity of sculptor Nancy Graves.
+The second library contains publications from past residents.
 All our buildings are smoke-free.
 Animals, though loved, are not invited for residency stays, except for aide and service dogs.